Acquiring a new client is far more expensive than keeping an existing one.

 The data distributions tell us the percentages of churn and loyal customers.

-In this data set, the percentage of churn customers is about 20%.
+In this dataset, the percentage of churn customers is about 20%.

 3. Neural network